YaoGroup/slurm-tool/README.md

 - Create your environment using Conda
 - Clone both this tools and your target project from GitHub
 - Create a script for job_array, like the example given above
-    - Make sure the location which you clone the tools to allow you conduct a `import slurm-tool`
+    - Make sure the location which you clone the tools to allow you conduct a `import slurm_tool`
     - Make sure the environment name you use for `.set_env("my-env")` also works from terminal: `conda activate my-env`
 - After the `.submit()`, it submit the jobs to the cluster and the auto-generated `.slurm` file is created to the `output_dir` parameter given to `JobArray`